 Over-watering of plants can cause reduction of oxygen reaching plant roots.
 If this continues for too long it can be damaging or fatal to the plant.

-Drainage can be improved by spiking and aerating compacted clay soils or adding and mixing in sand and compost mixture turning over thoroughly.
+- Drainage can be improved by spiking and aerating compacted clay soils, or adding and mixing in sand and compost mixture, and turning over thoroughly.
 This is difficult in areas that are already planted out as it may damage root systems.
 It is better done prior to planting or re-planting.